gnachman/iterm2-website/source/_includes/documentation-applescript.md

-This is an example of the new Applescript syntax available in versions 2.9 and up.
+This is an example of the new Applescript syntax available in version 3.0.

-Please note that as of 2.9.20150414, "terminal window" has been replaced with "window" to improve compliance with standard Applescript conventions.
+**Note:** in iTerm2 3.0.0, sessions had a property called *contents*.
+That conflicted with a reserved word, and has been renamed to *text*.
+The example below reflects proper usage for version 3.0.1 and up.

 <pre>
 tell application iTerm2